austrianredcross/stopp-corona-ios/README.md

 2. `cd` to the project's directory and run `pod install` to install the third party dependencies.
 In case your spec sources are out of date, run `pod install --repo-update` instead.
 3. Open `CoronaContact.xcworkspace`
 4. You will need to provide your own app secrets in order to run the app. **The app will not build when you do not provide these values**.
 They can be set in the following places:
-    1. `Base.xcconfig` in the `Configuration` folder contains keys for defining the API base URL, the API authorization key, Google Nearby API key, and the P2PKit API key for the staging environment.
+    1. There is a template for a `Secrets.xcconfig` file in the `Configuration` folder.
+It contains keys for defining the API base URL, the API authorization key, Google Nearby API key, and the P2PKit API key for the staging and production environment.
-    2. `Production.xcconfig` contains keys for defining the API base URL, and the API authorization key for the production environment.
+    2. Copy the Firebase config file `GoogleService-Info.plist` in the folder `Configuration` to enable firebase push notifications.
-    3. Add Firebase config files `GoogleService-Info.plist` in `CoronaContact/Resources/Firebase/Stage` and `CoronaContact/Resources/Firebase/Prod`.
-When adding them to the Xcode project, please make sure to NOT add them to the app target (since they'll be added to the target dynamically with a run script phase).
+    3. Copy the public server certificate as `Configuration/server.der` into the project.
+If you don't want to use certificate pinning you have to disable it in `Services/Network/Networksession.swift`
 5. You can choose between three different build schemes:
     1. *CoronaContact (Development)*: used for development, uses staging environment
     2. *CoronaContact (Staging)*: uses staging environment